 Aims of this grant scheme

-The BSI Career Enhancing Grant is a pilot scheme designed to assist the career prospects of BSI members by providing funding for a wide range of activities and initiatives that will build their skillset and boost future employability.
+The BSI Career Enhancing Grant is a pilot grant scheme designed to assist the career prospects of BSI members by providing funding for a wide range of activities and initiatives that will build their skillset and boost future employability.
 Through this scheme, we aim to provide more intensive support, across sectors, for networking, skills acquisition, ‘pump-prime’ activity and activities that aid transition between sectors.
 These grants aim to provide flexible financial support to members for activities that will enhance their careers.
 Examples of projects this grant scheme aims to fund includes:

 - Fund pilot projects/proof of concept data to aid future research grant applications